miltup/Web-tekniikat-opintojakso/README.md

 # Web-tekniikat-opintojakso
 Web-tekniikat opintojakson tehtävien koodit, Milla Tuppurainen, kevät 2022

-Tästä repositoriosta löytyy Web-tekniikat opintojakson palautettavia tehtäviä varten tehdyt koodit.
+This repository includes codes for the returnable task for Web-tekniikat-study Module in Oulu University of Applied Sciences.

-1. GitHub -tehtävä
+1. GitHub -task
-2. Bootstrap -tehtävä
+2. Bootstrap -task
-3. UI Design -tehtävä
+3. UI Design -task
-4. Advanced Javascript -tehtävä
+4. Advanced Javascript -task
-5. Advanced CSS -tehtävä
+5. Advanced CSS -task
-6. Sivun julkaisu -tehtävä
+6. Sivun julkaisu -task

-Päätin tehdä kaikki tehtävät yhden sivuston yhteyteen.
-Tein sivuston infosivu ajatuksella, aiheenani valtameret.
-Tekstien lähteenä on käytetty Wikipediaa ja sivuston kuvat on otettu Pixabaystä.
-Sivuston koodien pohjana on käytetty Bootstrapin starter templatea.
+I did all of the tasks in one project.
+This project is made as an informatic page with the subject of oceans.
+Source for the texts is Wikipedia and the pictures are from Pixabay.

+CREATOR

+Milla Tuppurainen